hpe-storage/hpe-gl4f-probe/docs/index.md

 # Support

 Typically you would work with your HPE Sales engineer to deploy and use The HPE GreenLake for File Storage Data Reduction Estimation Probe.
-Should you have issues or additional questions you can contact us at [gl4fprobe@hpe.com](mailto:gl4fprobe@hpe.com).
+Should HPE Sales engineers have issues or additional questions please contact us at Slack channel #ask-greenlake-for-filestorage.